-Theresa wandered into the living room and dropped herself amongst the blankets sobbing.
+Theresa wandered into the living room and dropped herself amongst the blankets.
 “She told me that this story on the Mayor could put you in danger.
-She told me that you would return to me one day in pieces.
 She said you were getting involved in something you shouldn’t.”

 I sat beside her and put my arm around her shoulder.
 “That’s all nonsense, I promise.”

 She gave me a black business card.
-On the front read ‘Knock, Knock Club’ with two finely shaped female figures on either side.
+On the front read ‘The Knock Knock Club’ with two finely shaped female figures on either side.
 It was an exclusive club in town.
 A club I would visit that night and my life would be changed forever.

 Enjoy this?
 Check out these other thriller titles available now.